 - Back foot-strap:

-- Back foot-strap should be about shoulder width apart from the front
+- The back foot-strap should be about shoulder-width apart from the front foot-strap